 VERB: To accept standards that are lower than is desirable.

-In other words, compromise is understood to involve “meeting halfway”, “finding middle ground”, or “coming to terms” with an arrangement that no one is completely happy with!
+In other words, compromise is understood to involve “meeting halfway”, “finding middle ground”, or “coming to terms” with an arrangement that no one is happy with!

 Is this what we’re doomed to in marriage?